Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space: Results

+Here, we provide a strong use case for H-(V)AE in structural biology.
+Specifically, we learn expressive embeddings for amino acids neighborhoods within protein structures that can be used to learn protein function.\\

-We train H-(V)AE on point clouds of amino acids extracted from structures in the Protein Data Bank (PDB)~\citep{berman_protein_2000}.
-We collect atomic point clouds of 50k residues from PDB evenly distributed across residue types and apply a 40/40/20 train/valid/test split.
-Residues of the same type have different conformations and naturally have noisy coordinates, making this problem a natural benchmark for our method.\\ We consider atom-type-specific clouds (C, O, N and S; we exclude H) centered at the residue's C$\alpha$ and compute the ZFT (Eq.~\ref{eq:ZFT}) with $L = 4$ and $N = 20$ within a radius of $10$\AA\, from the residue's C$\alpha$, and concatenate features of the same degree, resulting in a tensor with 940 coefficients.
-We train several H-AE and H-VAE models, all with $z = 2$; see Sec.~\ref{sec:toy_aminoacids_details} for details.\\ We consistently find that the latent space clusters by amino acid conformations (Fig.~\ref{fig:toy_aas_umap_with_conformations}), with sharper cluster separations as more training data is added (Fig.~\ref{fig:toy_aminoacids_data_ablation_umap_AE} and~\ref{fig:toy_aminoacids_data_ablation_umap_VAE}).
+{\bf Embeddings of amino acid conformations.} As a first, propedeutic step, we train H-(V)AE to reconstruct the 3D structure of individual amino acids, represented as atomic point clouds, extracted from protein structures in the Protein Data Bank (PDB)~\cite{berman_protein_2000}.
+Residues of the same type have different conformations and naturally have noisy coordinates, making this problem a natural benchmark for our rotationally equivariant method.

+We represent an amino acid by atom-type-specific clouds (C, O, N and S; we exclude H) centered at the residue's C$\alpha$ and compute the ZFT (eq.~\ref{eq:ZFT}) with $L = 4$ and $N = 20$ within a radius of $10$\AA\, from the residue's C$\alpha$, and concatenate features of the same degree $\ell$, resulting in a tensor with 940 coefficients.
+We train several H-AE and H-VAE with different architectures, but all with the latent space sizes $z=2$; see Sec.~\ref{sec:toy_aminoacids_details} for details.\\

+We consistently find that the latent space clusters by amino acid conformations (Figure~\ref{fig:lba_diagram}A), with sharper cluster separations as more training data is added (Figure~S6 and~S7).
 We find that test reconstruction loss decreases with more training data but the reconstruction is accurate even with little training data (from 0.153 Cosine loss with 400 training residues to 0.034 with 20,000); Table~\ref{table:toy_aas_data_ablation_z_eq_2}.
 A similar trend is observed for KNN-based classification accuracy of residues (from 0.842 with 400 training residues to 0.972 with 20,000); (Table~\ref{table:toy_aas_data_ablation_z_eq_2}).
 Notably, an untrained model, while achieving random reconstruction loss, still produces an informative invariant latent space (0.629 residue type accuracy), suggesting that the forced SO(3)-invariance grants a ``warm start" to the encoder.
-We do not find significant improvements in latent space classification by training with a variational objective, and present ablation results in Table~\ref{table:toy_aas_kld_ablation_z_eq_2}.
+We do not find significant improvements in latent space classification by training with a variational objective, and present ablation results in Table~\ref{table:toy_aas_kld_ablation_z_eq_2}.\\